 There are two issues with accuracy where Quickbooks SE's mileage tracking is concerned.

 One is that a lot of automatic tracking apps tend to miss some miles.
 Quickbooks is one of the worst at this.
-They try to avoid tracking everything (such as walking) and so they program the app to only start tracking when you reach a certain speed limit.
-This can mean driving a fair bit at times before the app recognizes that it needs to start tracking.
-As far as missing miles, QBSE was the next to worst at this
+In order to avoid tracking things like when you're walking, the app waits til you reach a certain speed to figure out that you're driving.
+This made QBSE miss a lot of miles (only MileIQ was worse).

 The other issue is that there were a number of times that Quickbooks Self Employed simply didn't track anything.
 There were even a couple of times where it posted duplicate trips.